 Dr. Duane W. Hamacher

 Dr Hamacher is a Lecturer and ARC Discovery Early Career Researcher at Nura Gili.
-His research focuses on cultural and historical astronomy and meteoritics, with an emphasis on Australian and Oceanic Indigenous astronomical knowledge and traditions.
+His research focuses on cultural astronomy and geomythology, with an emphasis on Australia and Oceania.
 His teaching explores the crossroads of Western Science and Indigenous Knowledge, with an emphasis on astronomy.
 His DECRA grant is on the astronomical traditions of Torres Strait Islanders.

 - BSc in Physics - University of Missouri (2004)